 The Mount Isa Substation will be located north of the existing Mica Creek power station at Mount Isa.
 The Mount Isa Substation will transform voltage between the 220 kV and 132 kV networks, interconnect with the Mica Creek D Substation, and connect to transmission lines radiating out to 220 kV and 132 kV customers.

-Reactive plant such as line reactors, synchronous condensers, SVCs or capacitor banks may be required.
+Reactive plant such as capacitor banks and harmonic filters will be required.

 Selwyn